 4. Explore Mer de Glace

-With a length of 7 km and a depth of more than 200 meters, the Mer de Glace, also known as the Sea of Ice, is not only the second-biggest glacier in the Alps but also France’s largest glacier.
+With a length of 7 km and a depth of more than 200 meters, the Mer de Glace, also known as the Sea of Ice, is the second-biggest glacier in the Alps and France’s largest glacier.
 It appears to have been massive enough to be seen from the Chamonix Valley.
 Significant shrinking has made it necessary for us to go toward the Mont Blanc range in order to observe this incredible work of nature.
 When you go to the observation point, you discover that the glacier moves more than 100m annually.
 This seems very little until you understand that it moves roughly 1cm each hour!

 5. Hike to Lac Blanc

 The track is simple to follow, and the views are fantastic.
 It can be comfortably completed in a half-day and provides breathtaking views the entire way.
 It’s unquestionably among the loveliest walks to take in Chamonix during the summer.

 You begin with the Flegere lift and then ascend to the final start of the hike using the Index lift.
 For varied perspectives, descend to the Flegere mid station once again.
 Before leaving, inquire about the walk’s conditions in Flegere because the trail may still be dangerously covered in snow even in July.